IT debt = Eternal burden ?

 the volumes

-Among all the branches of a system, a large part has no use.
-The intersection of data uses and {openAudit} data lineage makes it possible to highlight unnecessary flows, which can make it possible to discard them with all their content: tables, code, ETL jobs, dashboards, etc. Maintenance may drop significantly.
+Among all the branches of a system, a large portion has no use.
+The intersection of data usage and {openAudit} data lineage allows us to highlight unnecessary flows, which can allow us to discard them along with all their content: tables, code, ETL jobs, dashboards, etc. Maintenance could be significantly reduced.

 Fix things